Mountain Sickness (cont.)

 IN THIS ARTICLE

-Acute altitude sickness may be associated with any combination of the following symptoms:
+However, acute mountain sickness may be associated with any combination of the following symptoms:

-People with acute altitude sickness often attribute their symptoms to other causes such as an uncomfortable bed, bad food, or a hangover.
+People with acute mountain sickness often attribute their symptoms to other causes such as an uncomfortable bed, bad food, or a hangover.
 However, it is important to recognize that these symptoms may indicate a high altitude illness.

 Must Read Articles Related to Mountain Sickness

 The eMedicineHealth doctors ask about Altitude Sickness (Mountain Sickness):

 Altitude Sickness - Patient Experience